China looking to boost agricultural exports to India, President Xi tells PM Modi

 MUMBAI (Reuters) - China was looking to boost agricultural exports to India while increasing imports of rapeseed and soymeal from the country, President Xi Jinping told Indian Prime Minister Narendra Modi on the sidelines of a G20 meeting on Friday.

-China’s Xi also indicated greater trade in the pharmaceuticals sector between the two nations, India’s foreign secretary Vijay Gokhale, who was traveling with Modi, said, detailing the deliberations between the two leaders.
+China’s Xi also indicated greater trade in the pharmaceuticals sector between the two nations, India’s foreign secretary Vijay Gokhale, who was travelling with Modi, said, detailing the deliberations between the two leaders.

 “On the economic side, President Xi Jinping referred to enhanced imports of rice and sugar from India and spoke of